fossabot/create-apps-script/Readme.md

 <br>

 ## Project Directory, Hard Defaults
 Assuming the following conditions:
 - Invocation where `[target]` is a path to an empty directory
-- Usage of bedrock-status, hard-coded default values for all applicable prompt answers
+- Default values for all applicable prompt answers
 - Process exit code of 0

 The output directory will have the following structure: